 On October 19, 2022, Fortress closed a \$5.3 million equity offering and signed an agreement with U.S. based Indemnity National Insurance Company.
 This transaction resulted in the dilution of Western's ownership interest in Fortress from 50% to 28.3%.
-In line with this transaction, the shareholders of Fortress terminated the unanimous shareholders agreement of Fortress dated January 1, 2019 and entered into an amended and restated unanimous shareholders agreement dated October 17, 2022 (the "Fortress USA").
+In line with this transaction, the shareholders of Fortress terminated the unanimous shareholders agreement of Fortress dated January 1, 2019 and entered into an amended and restated unanimous shareholders agreement dated October 17, 2022 which was terminated on the completion of the Fortress Transaction.